 What BJJ Belt Is Xande Ribeiro?

 Xande Ribeiro is a well-known MMA fighter and Brazilian jiu-jitsu black belt under Saulo Ribeiro (his brother).
-He received this high score in March 2001, and he has lately been promoted to the rank of 6th-degree black belt.
+He received this high score in March 2001 and has recently been promoted to the rank of 6th-degree black belt.

 Furthermore, Saulo and Alexandre Ribeiro are well-known in the Jiu-Jitsu world for serving as a source of information and inspiration.

-The Ribeiro Brothers have gathered an incredible amount of expertise in BJJ grappling since its inception, and they have ruled the world with their fighting abilities.
+The Ribeiro Brothers have gathered incredible expertise in BJJ grappling since its inception, and they have ruled the world with their fighting abilities.

 Where Does Alexandre Ribeiro Train BJJ Now?